utdk/utdk_profile/README.md

 6. Additional themes/modules, such as `layout_per_node` and `bootstrap` are
 currently added but not enabled.
 Give 'em a try

+# Making changes to composer.json / composer.lock (Distribution maintainers only)
+To allow individual developers to define their own Composer elements, we do not commit composer.json & composer.lock.
+Instead, we commit equivalent "example" files (which are converted to "real" files during the `setup.sh` script).
+Changes you want to introduce to the Composer files must be copied back to the "example" equivalents.
+For example, after you run `composer require panels` you would then need to run:

+`cp composer.json example.composer.json`
+`cp composer.lock example.composer.lock`

+After this, `git status` will show Composer modifications you made in the example files, and this is what you would commit to the repository
 # Road Map
 1. Create an installation profile in a separate repo and pull it in via this repository's composer.json file.
 Updating the `$settings['install_profile']` in